nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

   }
 ```

-What I can see is that this function accept just one parameter and extracts a lots of variables out of it
+What I can see is that this function accept just one parameter and extracts a lot of variables out of it

 I want to concentrate on the "data".